jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 _If you don't use Sorbet, you probably just want to skip the rest of this post, and continue reading that one instead._

-For historical reasons that might make it into another post, Sorbet invents its own mechanism to achieve a similar result as `ActiveSupport::Concern` which it calls [`mixes_in_class_methods`].
+For historical reasons that might make it into another post, Sorbet invents its own mechanism to achieve a result similar to `ActiveSupport::Concern` which it calls [`mixes_in_class_methods`].
 The basic idea is to codify the "`include` + `extend`" convention from above:

 [`mixes_in_class_methods`]: https://sorbet.org/docs/abstract#interfaces-and-the-included-hook